dygogive/GymLog/README.md

 ---

-> GymLog is a fully working MVP created for personal gym use by natural lifters.
+> GymLogX is a fully working MVP created for personal gym use by natural lifters.
 > Designed with clean architecture, Jetpack Compose, MVVM, and modern Android principles.